 Definitive diagnosis is with culture, seroconversion involving the appropriate serotype (in primary infections), PCR, and antigen detection.
 Fluid and material for culture should be obtained from the base of a vesicle or of a freshly ulcerated lesion.
 HSV can sometimes be identified using direct immunofluorescence assay of scrapings of lesions.
 PCR of CSF and MRI are used to diagnose HSV encephalitis.

-HSV should be distinguished from herpes zoster, which rarely recurs and usually causes more severe pain and larger groups of lesions that are distributed along a dermatome.
+HSV should be distinguished from herpes zoster, which rarely recurs and usually causes more severe pain and larger groups of lesions that are distributed along a dermatome and typically do not cross the midline.

 Clusters of vesicles or ulcers on an erythematous base are unusual in genital ulcers other than those due to HSV infection.